Nashville Blues: Under Bradley (April 16–May 17)

 At the time, the state of Tennessee had a blue law which banned the playing of baseball on Sundays.
 However, with the encouragement of city, county, and state officials that the sport prevented crime and promoted good morals, the Nashville club endeavored to make up an April 22 rain-out with the Savannah club by playing on Sunday, April 24.
 The park was so crowded with patrons who were normally unable to attend games on working days that several hundred were allowed to view the game from the field.
 Nashville won, 15–12, without incident or police interference.
 A group of 35 ministers met two days later and resolved to circulate a petition among citizens demanding that the government enforce the law forbidding Sunday baseball.
 The Davidson County grand jury later indicted the involved players as well as the directors and officers of the Nashville Base Ball Association.
 Under examination, irregularities were found in the passage of the law's bill, leading lawyers in the service of the team to believe it to be unconstitutional.
 Judge Granville Ridley ruled to the contrary, finding the law was passed legally.
 Jackie Hayes was tried as a test case, convicted, and fined $25.
 The case was appealed to the Tennessee Supreme Court after a retrial was denied.
-The higher court upheld the Sunday base ball law as being constitutional.
+The higher court upheld the Sunday baseball law as being constitutional.
 The locals made no further attempt to play on Sundays.

 Catcher Frank Nicholas was one of nine men to play the entire season with Nashville.

 Nashville's first roster changes began after the controversial Sunday game.
 On April 25, amateur Robert Greene was given a trial at shortstop but was not retained by the team.
 That same day, Matthias was badly injured while sliding into home plate and had to be removed from the game.
 Knowing the importance of his position as captain and aware that he would miss several games, he chose to vacate his captaincy, and Clinton assumed the role.
 New pitcher Bill Mountjoy led the Nashvilles to a 7–5 victory over Memphis in his debut on April 29.
 Corcoran was scheduled to pitch on April 30 against Memphis, but was replaced by Bradley at the last moment.
 Before the game, Corcoran was found to be drunk.
 Memphis manager John Sneed and pitcher Bob Black allegedly got him intoxicated to help the Browns win, thus aiding individuals from Memphis who had wagered a large amount of money against Nashville.
 When Bradley heard rumors of the plan, he removed Corcoran from the game, and pitched Nashville to a win himself.
 The directors of the club fined Corcoran $50 for his drunkenness and unsatisfactory play, suspended him indefinitely, and eventually sold him to the National League's Indianapolis Hoosiers for $500 on May 9.